||1983 HONDA MOTORCYCLE

 and sold, but it was not a true motorcycle.

-step two getting a key made for it.
-Stay tuned for the next thousand steps!
+and step two getting a key made for it.
+My brother-in-law saw it and said "I'm

 The Honda 550 Nighthawk was sold in the USA only in 1983.
 It came in two colors; Candy Presto Red, and Black.
 Mine is red.
 The headlight is rectangular, and the inline-overhead valve four cylinder engine has a 4 into 2 exhaust.

 I grabbed the following information off the web from various sources.

 This is a cruiser, but the 550's handling is as good as its engine.
 It is stable, turns easily, and has good cornering clearance - the footpegs touch first as an early warning system, and then only during the most spirited riding.
 Pushed beyond that, the 550 wallows slightly in sweepers with a 150-lb rider, the result of over-sprung, under-damped rear shocks.